generic

 (45 games)

-Party-based role-playing games played in a top down perspective were perhaps the first CRPGs to get some attention by fans of pen & paper RPGs.
-After all, a top down view is the ideal way to convey the feeling of looking at a map, and it's the perfect way to show every member of the party in a turn-based combat.
-The most fondly remembered top-down CRPGs of the golden age of gaming were perhaps the ones designed by the immortal Richard Garriott: the Ultima series.
-Let's not forget classics such as The Magic Candle, Dark Sun, Wasteland.
+Party-based role-playing games with a top-down perspective were among the first CRPGs to capture the attention of pen-and-paper RPG fans.
+The top-down view is ideal for evoking the feeling of looking at a map and is perfect for showcasing each party member in turn-based combat.
+Among the most fondly remembered top-down CRPGs from the golden age of gaming are those designed by the legendary Richard Garriott, such as the Ultima series.
+Other classics, like The Magic Candle, Dark Sun, and Wasteland, are also worth mentioning.

 (20 games)